farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 To establish those links, we define `ties`.

-A tie links your character to another player's character, an organization, etc.
+A tie links your character to another player's character, an organization, or other [world forces](making-a-compelling-campaign).

 When you write down a tie for your character, try to answer **who is my character linked to** and also **how they are linked to them**.

-This will also help establish a bit of a general backstory for your character, without you having to write down 10 pages of notes that might end up unused.
+This will also help establish a bit of a general backstory for your character, without you having to write down 10 pages of notes that might end up staying unused.

 ```
 TODO: Include Examples